Student Spotlight - Summer of 2018

 Student Spotlight - Summer of 2016

 Team TSE Abaco, Bahamas includes: Laura Thorton from University of Miami y, Liberty Boyd at Harriet L. Wilkes Honors College of Florida Atlantic University, and Ryley Parent, a recent graduate from San Diego State University (from right to left).
-They spent their days going out on the water and snorkeling to collect data for a Ph.D. thesis under former Science Exchange intern Beth Whitman.
+They spent their days going out on the water and snorkeling to collect data for a Ph.D. thesis under Dr. Beth Whitman.
 Laura presented at the 2016 Biosciences conference and Liberty at the 2017 North American Echinoderm Conference.
 Body Burrowing Sea Cucumbers NAEC Presentation 2017.
 Ryley was featured in the Abaco newspaper, and Laura returned to Abaco to give a presentation at the Annual Friends of Abaco conference.
 Ryley also gave an oral presentation and Liberty a poster at the International Sea Turtle Symposium in Las Vegas 2017.
 Liberty has been accepted as a Ph.D. student at Florida International University in the same lab as her mentor Beth Whitman.
-Laura is getting her masters at the University of Miami RSMAS.
-Also through the internship, Ryley got a job with National Geographic as a photographer!!
+Laura was hired by the FL Dept of Environmental Protection Office of Resilience and Coastal Protection and is getting her masters at Cornell.
+Also through the internship, Ryley got a job with National Geographic as a photographer and as an assistant researcher with Earthwatch!!
 They don’t stop to rest!